American Silversmiths

 Events in his life were:

-• Advertised in the Connecticut Courant (New Milford CT), 14 May 1774, telling of his goldsmith shop, where he made and sold necklaces, lockets, earrings, etc. 3
+• Advertised: Connecticut Courant, on 14 May 1774, in New Milford CT.
+Telling of his goldsmith shop, where he made and sold necklaces, lockets, earrings, etc. 3

-• Advertised in the Connecticut Courant (New Milford CT), 20 Jan 1777, as a goldsmith in shop near meetinghouse.
+• Advertised: Connecticut Courant, on 20 Jan 1777, in New Milford CT.
+As a goldsmith in shop near meetinghouse.
 3

-• Advertised in the Litchfield Monitor, 26 Dec 1792, as CLARK & BALDWIN, their new general store "in Washington, near Cogswell's Forge" and the continuance of "said Clark" of "the silversmith's business, and of clock & watch work, in his shop in New Milford."
+• Advertised: Litchfield Monitor, on 26 Dec 1792.
+As CLARK & BALDWIN, their new general store "in Washington, near Cogswell's Forge" and the continuance of "said Clark" of "the silversmith's business, and of clock & watch work, in his shop in New Milford."

 3